yuxi-TJU/MolSim-Transport/README.md

 ![workflow](https://github.com/yuxi-TJU/Question-oriented-Hierarchical-Transport-Model/assets/68102657/ad6b807a-0ff2-4671-bfeb-35191da5049a)

-## Model Validation through Diverse Research Examples
+## Model Validation through benchmark studies
-In our exploration with the Question-Oriented Hierarchical Transport Model, we have undertaken a nuanced approach towards molecular structure systems based on the specific objectives of our research.
+In our exploration with the Question-Driven Hierarchical Transport Model, we have undertaken a nuanced approach towards molecular structure systems based on the specific objectives of our research.
 Our methodology involves varying degrees of simplification of the molecular systems, categorized into three distinct modeling systems for clarity and precision: the bare molecule, the extended molecule, and the device.
 ![systemsize](https://github.com/yuxi-TJU/Question-oriented-Hierarchical-Transport-Model/assets/68102657/08633bdc-b88c-4fe8-a4ed-246e80276e33)

 To demonstrate the versatility and robustness of our model, we selected six representative systems that have been previously reported in experimental research works by scholars in the field.
 These systems serve as benchmarks, allowing us to validate the accuracy and efficiency of our model, as well as its practical utility in addressing real-world scientific problems.
 Here is a brief introduction to the origins and characteristics of these six systems: